nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 Yes.
 But even when I show you the difference, you might be surprised about how difficult it is determine whether or how much heterogeneity matters when you're interpreting *p*-curve results.
 But first, I need to show you a few examples.

 I'll start with the intuitive example from  Simonsohn et al.'s Supplement 2.
-There, they present Figure S2 above, which displays the results of a simulation of two true effect sizes, *d~1~* and *d~2~*. *P*-curve's average of these two effects—the average true effect—depends on how each effect is weighted.
-If cell sizes and statistically significant effects are equal—that is, if we assume each study of each true effect used the same *n* per condition and reported the same number of significant effects—then *p*-curve will estimate the simple average true effect, (*d~1~* + *d~2~*) / 2.
+There, they present Figure S2 above, which displays the results of a simulation of two average true effect sizes, *d~1~* and *d~2~*. *P*-curve's average of these two effects—the average true effect—depends on how each effect is weighted.
+If cell sizes and statistically significant effects are equal—that is, if we assume each study of each average true effect used the same *n* per condition and reported the same number of significant effects—then *p*-curve will estimate the simple average true effect, (*d~1~* + *d~2~*) / 2.
 Simonsohn et al. don't provide the R code for this particular figure, but it's easy enough to figure it out from their code for their more complex simulations ([.html](http://www.p-curve.com/Supplement/Rcode_paper2/2-%20Fig%202%20-%20File-drawering%20and%20effect%20size%20estimation.R)).
 I walk through the steps below.
 Keep in mind I borrowed heavily from Simonsohn et al.'s code.

 ## load relevant packages